The Link Between Nosebleeds and Cancer

 Activities such as nose-picking, a hit to the nose during play, rubbing the nose too hard, or when a foreign object, such as the small part of a toy, is inserted in the nasal cavity in children can lead to nosebleeds.

-Recurring nosebleeds can be a symptom for more serious conditions such as leukaemia, nasal and sinus cancer, lymphoma, nasal polyps or tumours, haemophilia immune thrombocytopenia (ITP), and others.
+Recurring nosebleeds can be a symptom of more serious conditions such as leukemia, nasal and sinus cancer, lymphoma, nasal polyps or tumors, hemophilia immune thrombocytopenia (ITP), and others.

 This increases the probability of severe nosebleeds among cancer patients who could rupture the nasal lining by blowing the nose too hard, sneezing, or accidentally bumping it.

 While nosebleeds cannot be prevented, they can be managed effectively.